a3rk/remix-gui-wallet/README.md

 ## Installing Remix Wallet Core from a Package

 No packages are available at the moment.
-If you would liek to create a pull request, packaging for your favorite distribution would be a welcome contribution!
+If you would like to create a pull request, packaging for your favorite distribution would be a welcome contribution!

 ## Compiling Remix Wallet Core from Source